Tuli (rite)

+While today, tuli has become synonymous with circumcision, historically, it involved only cutting the foreskin, a practice known as superincision, or dorsal slit, similar to what is traditionally practiced by Pacific Islanders.

-Circumcision is not considered a religious rite in the Philippines, as some four-fifths of Filipinos profess Roman Catholicism, which does not require it.
+Circumcision is not considered a religious rite in the Philippines, as some four-fifths of Filipinos profess Roman Catholicism, which strongly discourages the practice.
 Rather, circumcision is a social norm rooted in tradition that is followed by society at large.
 Most boys usually undergo the procedure not shortly after birth but prior to reaching puberty or before high school (around ages 10–14).

-There exists two common ways of undergoing tuli: either the traditional way by a local village circumciser (known in Tagalog as having it done "de-pukpok") or having it done by medical practitioners in a hospital or clinical setting.
+There exists two common ways of undergoing tuli: either the traditional way by a local circumciser, called an albularyo, a depukpok, or lukaw or having it done by medical practitioners in a hospital or clinical setting.

 Background

-Circumcision in the Philippines, as practiced today, is not a religious rite.
-Circumcision is also not practiced by a majority of Christians worldwide.
-The practice appears to be traceable as being pre-Hispanic period in nature.
+Tuli and circumcision are not performed for religious reasons in the Philippines, where Catholicism, which condemns medically unnecessary circumcision, is the predominant religion.
+The practice appears to be traceable as being pre-Hispanic in nature.
 A common theory posits that the prevalence of the practise is due to the influence of Islam, which was prevalent in parts of the archipelago at least 200 years before the arrival of Christianity in the 16th century.
 It was also noted in Vocabulario de la Lengua Tagala that other synonyms of tuli are catan (katan in modern Filipino orthography) and sonat which were from Arabic khitan and Malay sunat, respectively.

 Antonio de Morga, a Spanish lawyer and high-ranking colonial official in the Philippines during the 17th century, noted in his 1609 book Sucesos de las islas Filipinas:

 To which the prolific Filipino writer and nationalist Jose Rizal added in his 1890 annotated version of Moraga's work: "This custom [circumcision] has not fallen into disuse among the Filipinos, even among the Catholics."

 In a 1903 article "Circumcision and Flagellation among the Filipinos" published in the Journal of the Association of Military Surgeons, Lieutenant Charles Norton Barney, of the medical department of the U. S. Army, noted that circumcision was "a very ancient custom among the Philippine indios, and so generalized that at least seventy or eighty per cent of males in the Tagál country have undergone the operation."
 He also noted that those who were uncircumcised and reached the age of puberty were taunted as "supút" by children of both sexes.